Luiszicart/Luiszicart/README.md

 ### Hi there 👋

-### I'm a Developer, endurance athlete and halfway economist
+### I'm a Developer, endurance athlete and economist

 - ⚡ Fun fact about me: I'm an ultra trail runner and still can't get to the bus in time!